Rose is an enthusiastic writer and reader who publishes articles every Thursday. She enjoys all book genres, especially drama and fantasy.

 Evan notices that neither Zoe nor Connor are at school the next day—or the day after that or the day after that.
 Evan is a mess of nerves—what has Connor done with his letter?
 Is he destined to be the next subject of high school ridicule?
 Later, he’s called to the office by the principal.
 The Murphys’ parents are there, and Evan realizes with dread that they think their son wrote the letter.

 It’s even more of a problem because that night, the night Connor took what wasn’t his, was also the night he took his own life.
 Connor’s parents think that Evan was Connor’s secret friend, closest confidante, and the one he spoke to that heinous night.
 This spells immeasurable trouble for Evan, who, despite trying to explain himself, can’t.

 Soon enough, the misunderstanding becomes a huge snowballing lie.
-Evan only wants to help the Murphys—help them to believe that their wounded son wasn’t really alone, and so he fabricates the story that they want to believe.
-He lets the tale take on a mind of its own and creates, with the assistance of Jared, fake emails between him and Connor to prove their friendship.
+Evan only wants to help the Murphys, so he fabricates the story that they want to believe; he lets the tale take on a mind of its own and creates, with the assistance of Jared, fake emails between him and Connor to prove their friendship.
 Before he knows it, though, the lie spins out of control.
 It becomes too big—too much for Evan to bear.
 And when it eventually comes out, the truth hurts more than Evan could have ever imagined.

 - Author: Val Emmich with Steven Levenson, Benj Pasek and Justin Paul

 - Ratings: 4.3/5 Barnes & Noble, 4.7/5 Amazon Customer Reviews

 - Publisher: Poppy

 - You’re a fan of the Broadway musical—and if not, you should be!